Are you ready to start lifting weights after giving birth?

 Get Clearance From Your Doctor First

-If you had no postpartum complications and everything checks out: I.e.
+If you had no postpartum complications and everything checks out, you will likely get clearance to start lifting weights.

 If everything is normal, your doctor may give you clearance for bodyweight exercises.
 (Assuming you haven’t yet started.)